-WGEA's key performance indicators (KPIs) under the Regulator Performance Framework were developed in consultation with the Employment Portfolio and the National Workplace Relations Consultative Council (NWRCC) was approved by the Minister for Employment and published on the Agency website.
+WGEA's key performance indicators (KPIs) under the Regulator Performance Framework were developed in consultation with the Employment Portfolio and the National Workplace Relations Consultative Council (NWRCC) and approved by the Minister for Employment in 2016.
+The KPIs are published on the Agency website and reviewed annually for continuing suitability.